We all need a little bit of resistance in our lives. Resistance exercise that is. Twice a week at least seeing as you asked.

 I need your help to get there.
 Share this article, tell your friends about parkHIIT and ask your local trainer to sign up!

-Come along to the Ashtown or Ballsbridge parkHIIT sessions on Saturdays if you live anywhere close by (join the parkHIIT Facebook group for all the details).
+Come along to the weekly Ashtown parkHIIT session on Saturdays or the next pop up parkHIIT Ballsbridge if you live anywhere close by (join the parkHIIT Facebook group for all the details).

 Sign up to the parkHIIT mailing list below to stay updated on our expansion plans.
 Sign up too if you are a coach or trainer to find out how you can bring parkHIIT to your local community.